SbusIdeas/cipher-doc/README.md

 python pdf_encryptor.py
 ```

 The split PDF files will be saved in the `output_pages` directory, and the encrypted PDF files will be saved in the `encrypted_pages` directory.
+Code is documented using docstrings if any changes are needed to be made.